Spiritual talk #325

 When you pray, follow with your mind's eye what purpose during this prayer is in your heart.
 Is it not simply to read the prayer, or to purify the soul with it.
 If you establish the first target, you must immediately remove it and establish the second, the real one.
 The first purpose breaks down prayer and makes it a mere verbiage that God will not hear.

-What does it mean to pray " in spirit and in truth" / In.
-4:23/ - This means to pray with that faith, hope and love, with which the holy Fathers prayed, who left us the spiritual treasure of their prayers, of their eulogies and thanksgivings to God.
+What does it mean to pray " in spirit and in truth" / John.
+4:23 / - This means to pray with that faith, hope and love, with which the holy Fathers prayed, who left us the spiritual treasure of their prayers, of their eulogies and thanksgivings to God.

 When you pray to the Lord, at the beginning of your prayer for the strengthening of faith put (calls for prayer help and assistance) all the heavenly Powers, the prophets, the apostles, the martyrs, the reverends and the righteous.
 And so, guided by their sonm, by their prayer, and himself prays to you with their faith, trust, and love.